MathisNcl/HoopTrack/docs/methodology/methodology_yolo.md

 ## Post processing

-In order to ensure reliability, probability threshold for detection is set to 0.4 and some checks are performed.
+In order to ensure reliability, probability threshold for detection is set to 0.25 and some checks are performed.
 A sliding window of 15 images is used to filter wrong detction - with 30fps, it is 0.5 second.

-Insérer une formule avec deux lignes : 1 si distance moyenne sur les 15 dernières images supérieurs à threshold  0 sinon avec threshold = x
+Insérer une formule avec deux lignes : 1 si distance moyenne sur les 15 dernières images supérieure à threshold  0 sinon avec threshold = x

 $$